 Conversely, playing a game that yields a higher house edge of 4.03% means the player will receive only $95.97 of every $100 wagered on average.

-Standard deviation is an estimate of how frequently and by how much the values of individual numbers from a given number set will deviate from the simple average (mean) of the entire set.
+Standard deviation is an estimate of how frequently and by how much the values of individual numbers from a given number set deviate from the simple average (mean) of the entire set.

 Some individual values will exceed the simple average, some will be lower, and others will coincide with the average.
-The bottom line is individual values typically differ from the average of the full set and standard deviation measures this precise difference.
+The bottom line is individual values typically differ from the average of the full set, and standard deviation measures this precise difference.

 Determining Means and Standard Deviation